Algebra and Combinatorics of the Brion map on Generalized Permutahedra: The Brion Map on Generalized Permutahedra

 \section{The Brion Map on Generalized Permutahedra}

-So far we described the internal structure of our Hopf monoids in \Cref{sec:Background} and \Cref{sec: LieOfPrimitives}.
+So far we described the internal structure of our Hopf monoids in Section~\ref{sec:lieprimitives}.
 We now turn to the external perspective of studying a Hopf monoid by exploring Hopf monoid morphisms, in particular the Brion map.
-We compute this map over the Hopf monoids of permutahedra, associahedra, and orbit polytopes.
-The Brion map was introduced in \cite{AguiarArdila} and described explicitly in \cite{ArdilaSanchez}.
-Motivated by Brion's theorem (see \cite{Brion1988}), the Brion map connects a generalized permutahedron with posets coming from the vertices, extending the correspondence described in \Cref{subsec:gp}.
+The Brion map was introduced by Aguiar and Ardila \cite{AguiarArdila} and described explicitly by Ardila and Sanchez \cite{ArdilaSanchez}.
+Motivated by Brion's theorem \cite{Brion1988}, the Brion map connects a generalized permutahedron with posets coming from the vertices, extending the correspondence described in Section~\ref{subsec:gp}.

-\begin{definition} The \textbf{Brion map} $B:\nGP[I] \to \P[I]$ is defined as
+\begin{definition} The \Def{Brion map} $B:\nGP[I] \to \P[I]$ is defined as

 where $\poset_v(P)$ is the poset corresponding to the tangent cone of the generalized permutahedron $P$ at the vertex $v$. \end{definition}